 CIWQS Data

 CIWQS data were evaluated for use in the 2024 California Integrated Report.
 The dataset included data collected by several wastewater treatment plants within the region; however, the metadata were variable, and did not always include necessary information to determine data quality.
-Only data that included method detection limits and reporting limits were used in the 2024 California Integrated Report.
+Only data that included method detection limits and quantitation limits were used in the 2024 California Integrated Report.
 Data submitted by Corona Waste Water Reclamation Facility (“WWRF”) and Western Riverside County Regional Wastewater Authority (“WRCRWA”) Regional WWRF did not include this information, and therefore were not used.

 National Water Quality Portal Data